 - Recordings of the same works.
 Live recordings are preferred but MIDI recordings are accepted.
-Label all scores, CDs, tapes, videotapes, and DVDs with your name, and contact information.
+Submit recordings in one of these three formats: MP3, AIFF, or WAV, and scores in PDF format.

-- Music resume containing: (1) list of works composed with instrumentation and date composed; (2) list of performances your works have received, including dates, performers, and location; (3) performance accomplishments on your primary instrument; and (4) full contact information.
+- Music resume containing: (1) list of works composed with instrumentation and date composed; (2) list of performances your works have received, including dates, performers, and location; (3) performance accomplishments on your primary instrument; (4) Education; and (5) full contact information.